kmichaud/builtinsherbrooke/README.md

 **Commit and push.
 Then open up a pull-request.** If the pull-reqest is approved, it will be merged and automatically pushed to the site via a build process on CircleCI.

-**If this all sounds too technical**, feel free to [create an issue][create an issue] with the same information (logo, name, description, etc.) and one of the maintainers will add it in when they get time.
+**If this all sounds too technical**, feel free to [create an issue](https://github.com/allaire/builtinsherbrooke/issues) with the same information (logo, name, description, etc.) and one of the maintainers will add it in when they get time.

 ## Contributors